 - Lower until your thighs are parallel with the ground (or as low as you can comfortably squat while maintaining good form).

 - Press through your feet to reverse the motion and return to standing.

-Core is the term used to describe the muscles that support your spine, specifically your rectus abdominis, erector spinae, obliques and transversus abdominis.
-When you perform weighted squats, these muscles must work hard to ensure your lumbar spine is held in the right position and that your lower back does not round.
-A strong core is essential for heavy squats, as it can help prevent injury.
+Your core refers to all the muscles that support your spine, specifically your rectus abdominis, erector spinae, obliques and transversus abdominis.
+When you perform weighted squats, these muscles ensure your spine is held in the right position and that your lower back doesn't round.